Zengxiang-Zhao/zengxiang-zhao.github.io/docs/Linux-CLI.md

 You must keep the private key in safe and don't modify and move it.

 What you should do is to copy the publick key to the remove server, and create a `.ssh` folder in the remote server home dictionary.
 And create a file named `authorized_keys`.

+Copy the content of publck key to the authorized_keys. **You should not use the mouse copy and paste the content.
+You should use scp to transfer the publick key file and then use cat to append the content to the end of the file authorized_keys.**

+`scp -r user@example.com:~/pathTo/id_rsa.pub id_rsa.pub/name.pub`

-Copy the content of publck key to the authorized_keys.
-If there's already a authorized_keys file, you need to append the content of publick key file to the end of authorized_keys.
+If there's already a authorized_keys file, you need to append the content of publick key file to the end of authorized_keys:

 `cat id_rsa.pub >> .ssh/authorized_keys`